canonical/k8s-snap/docs/src/snap/howto/ceph.md

-# How to use ceph
+# How to use Ceph storage with Canonical K8s

 Distributed, redundant storage is a must-have when you want to develop reliable applications.
 [Ceph] is a storage solution which provides exactly that, and is